 The goals of IBUS include the improvement of breast imaging standards; the provision of high quality courses and interactive workshops; the evaluation of breast imaging techniques; and the dissemination of breast imaging information.

-IBUS collaborates with medical societies and educational organizations to raise the international standards of breast imaging through the provision of high quality courses.
+IBUS and the IBUS Breast imaging School collaborate with medical societies and educational organizations to raise the international standards of breast imaging through the provision of high quality courses.
 With improvements in technology, the demands for more comprehensive teaching programs has increased due to the greater dependency for accurate imaging in the detection, diagnosis and management of benign conditions and early breast cancers.

-In 2011, IBUS celebrated its 20th anniversary in Ferrara, Italy (PowerPoint slideshow 5MB), and by 2016, when IBUS celebrated its 25th anniversary more than 120 courses had been provided to over 12,000 participants since the establishment of IBUS in 1991.
+In 2011, IBUS and the IBUS Breast imaging School celebrated its 20th anniversary in Ferrara, Italy (PowerPoint slideshow 5MB), and by 2016, when IBUS celebrated its 25th anniversary more than 120 courses had been provided to over 12,000 participants since 1991.